-The tradition of agape, or unconditional love, is not exclusive to any one religion.
-Actually, it is a major underlying principle found in religions worldwide.
-The concept of altruistic love is one that challenges the spiritual person to “love your enemies,” or to “love without thought of return.”
-It is a love that flows out to others in the form of compassion, kindness, tenderness, and charitable giving.
+The tradition of agape, or unconditional love, is not exclusive to any religion.
+It is a primary underlying principle found in religions worldwide.
+The concept of altruistic love challenges the spiritual person to “love your enemies” or to “love without thought of return.”
+It is a love that flows out to others through compassion, kindness, tenderness, and charitable giving.

 Buddhists have a path of compassion, where caring for others becomes the motivating force behind existence.
-Hindus have a branch of yoga, the heart-centered path, that leads to enlightenment through an overwhelming love for God that takes the form of loving all of humanity.
-Eastern religions, such as Taoism and Confucianism, see transcendent love as essential part of true wisdom.
+Hindus have a branch of yoga, the heart-centered path, that leads to enlightenment through an overwhelming love for God that takes the form of loving all humanity.
+Eastern religions, such as Taoism and Confucianism, see transcendent love as essential to true wisdom.

-The universal theme of love is found in all religious traditions, Buddhist, Christian, Islam, or others.
-As we begin realize that all religions have at their core this spiritual principle of love, we can develop a sense of common humanity.
-The religious tradition of agape love examined in this book will serve as an inspiration for those who are learning to grow in compassion and love for all people.Back to Tabs
+Love is a universal theme of love found in all religious traditions, Buddhist, Christian, Islam, or others.
+As we realize that all religions have this spiritual principle of love at their core, we can develop a sense of shared humanity.
+The religious tradition of agape love examined in this book will inspire those who are learning to grow in compassion and love for all people.Back to Tabs

 Requesting an Exam Copy

 Exam copies are sent to professors who would like to review the book before deciding whether to use it in a class.
 To request an exam copy, you must fill out the form below.
 It will automatically be sent to a staff member.

 In our efforts to stay green, reduce expenses, and maintain scholarly accessibility, we are sending examination copies as electronic downloads in the Adobe Digital Edition format for a 90-day review period.
 If you have any trouble accessing the book in this format, please contact us and we will send a traditional copy of the book instead.